 Glacier National Park is a hiker's paradise, and consistently ranks as one of the most popular backpacking destinations in the National Park System.
 There are 65 backcountry campgrounds, containing between 2 and 7 campsites.
 With Glacier's free shuttle system on the Going-To-The-Sun Road, combined with fee-based shuttles on the eastern side of the park, there are numerous one-way backpacking trips that can be created.

 To camp in the backcountry you'll need a permit, which is issued the day before you begin your trip on a first come basis.
-Advance reservations can also be made, by mail or fax, after March 30th, for trips that begin June 15th through September 30th.
+Advance reservations can also be made, by mail or fax, between January 1st and April 15th, for trips that begin June 15th through September 30th.
 These advanced reservation requests are then entered into the advanced reservation request lottery.

 Each campsite is limited to a maximum of four people and two small 2-4 person tents.
 The maximum party size allowed is 12 persons.
 Please note that it can be very difficult for a large party to obtain the campsites needed for their itinerary.
 Backpackers should also note that some campsites have a one night limit, per trip, in July and August.

 To begin the planning process, and for details on making reservations, it's best to read the Glacier Backcountry Guide, which can be accessed from this page.